mappingvermont/gfw-annual-loss-processing/README.md

 #### Organizing this data
 ---
+Download all the files above (extent2000, loss, gain) into the `source` directory.

-The `load_data.py` script must be executed first-- this brings all the source data into a SQLite3 database for easy querying.
+Then run `load_data.py`.
+This brings all the source data into a SQLite3 database for easy querying.
 Given the memory required by this process, it should be run in 64 bit python on a decent machine.

 #### Writing summary files